HONESDALE -- Every registered voter may chose to participate in the Nov. 3, 2020 General Election: 1) in person or 2) voting by mail.

-If you prefer to drop your ballot off in person, you may drop it in a secure drop-box in the lobby of the Wayne County Courthouse during courthouse hours, which is emptied by Elections staff several times a day, as pictured) or in the Elections Office on the 3rd floor.
+If you prefer to drop your ballot off in person, you may drop it in a secure drop-box in the lobby of the Wayne County Courthouse during courthouse hours, or in the Elections Office on the 3rd floor.
 The Elections Office will be open to the public until 8 pm on election night, Tuesday Nov.
 3, for voters to drop off ballots.

 If you requested a mail-in ballot, but show up at the polling location on election day, you will be denied access to vote if you have already voted and returned your ballot.
 If you did not return the ballot, then you must surrender the complete mail-in ballot package sent to you (including return envelope, your ballot, and secrecy envelope).
 After completing attestation paperwork, you will be cleared to vote in person.